 Is it unusual to have ten fragments, presumably from several different manuscripts, with the same page preparation?
 Yes.
-There are no similar cases of fragments from different manuscripts having the same material, size, ink colors, rastrum width, and number of staves i due frammenti non erano contigui nel codice dal quale provengono, presumibilmente lo stesso vista l'identità degli specchi di scrittura.
+There are no similar cases of fragments from different manuscripts having the same material, size, ink colors, rastrum width, and number of staves and staff lines.
+In fact, in all other cases I have been able to find, having the same page preparation is sufficient to establish that two fragments come from the same manuscript,156 even if they have no contiguous pieces, their repertories differ significantly (as in the case of Cortona 1 and Cortona 2),157 or if there is a change of scribal hand or decoration (such as in the Cividale manuscripts; see below).
+Facchin expresses this dictum most succinctly when, writing on the fragments Frosinone 266 and Frosinone 267 (see Chapter 3) he says:

-The two fragments were not contiguous in the codex from which they originated, presumably the same [codex] given the identity of their writing spaces' size.
-158
+i due frammenti non erano contigui nel codice dal quale provengono, presumibilmente lo stesso vista l'identità degli specchi di scrittura.

-This statement is accepted despite the change in hands between the two fragments.159 The closeness of two sources necessary to consider them a single manuscript has been loosened even further in some cases, such as the manuscripts Trent 1563 and Krakow 40582, about which Martin Staehelin wrote:
+The two fragments were not contiguous in the codex from which they originated, presumably the same [codex] given the identity of their writing spaces' size.158 closeness of two sources necessary to consider them a single manuscript has been loosened even further in some cases, such as the manuscripts Trent 1563 and Krakow 40582, about which Martin Staehelin wrote: